 Start by praising the Lord for His flawless character and worship the Lord for His perfect ways.
 This will help you focus your heart on God’s goodness and take your eyes off your own circumstances.

-As we pray, we should desire the Lord’s will to be done, even when it’s hard or painful.
+As we pray, we should desire the God’s will and plan for your life to be done, even when it’s hard or painful.
 We can pray with hope and have confidence when we pray because we trust that the Lord has good things in store for those who love Him and seek Him.

 Confessing our missteps keeps God at the center of life and helps us bestow grace upon others the way God forgives us.